How to Answer “What Is Your Greatest Weakness?”

 (and other interview questions about your flaws and weaknesses)

 A good weakness answer has two important parts:

 Briefly describe a real weakness that wouldn’t be a major handicap on the job (Read on for how to choose a “good” weakness)

 Part 2) How you are already working on it

-Part 2 is the critical component.
+Part 2 is a critical component.
 Discuss your proactive efforts to improve.
-This shows that you are self-aware, have a drive to be your best, and that the weakness will not slow you down.
+This shows that you are self-aware, have the drive to be your best and that the weakness will not slow you down.

 Part 1: How to Choose a “Good” Weakness

 Don’t select a weakness just because it sounds good.
 You will make a better impression with sincerity.
 That doesn’t mean you have to share a weakness that makes you look bad.
 If you’re like most of us, you have several weaknesses and at least one of them will be interview-friendly as defined by the additional guidelines below.

 - Pick a weakness that is acceptable for the job at hand.